AlyonaMinina/RoPod.Hardware/README.md

  <br/>

  **Step 1.
 Generate the g-code:**

 - Files required for printing are provided in the tables below
 - Prior to printing, the models can be tunded using the provided Autodesk .3fd files
 - An example of recommended settings for printing each RoPod version is in the provided project file.
 - Make sure that the chamber and the lid are positioned with the rims looking upwards and the glass insertion layer closest to the print bed
-- Print settings-> Layer height = 0.1 mm (if possible we recommend using variable layer height)
+- Print settings-> Layer height = 0.1 mm (if possible we recommend using variable layer height).
+Variable layer height feature (available for Prusa printers) allows to use small layer height beneficial for efficient embedding of the glass into the print and a larger layer height for printing the rest of the structure.
+For an example see the provided Slic3r project files
 - Print settings-> Fill density = 50%
 - Print settings-> Fill pattern = 3D Honeycomb
 - Print settings-> Layers and Perimeters-> Vertical shells-> Perimeters = 4
+- Use of brim reduces warping and detachment of the first layers
 - Slice the model and [insert a pause](https://help.prusa3d.com/article/insert-pause-or-custom-g-code-at-layer_120490) at the layer right before the layer with the slot for the glass
  - You can simultaneously print up to 17 RoPods on a Prusa MK2or MK3.
 However we strongly recommend to start with just one
  <br/>